Tanz0rz/haxe-fmod/docs/getting-started.md

 ### One import for every file

 The setup import belongs in the entry point alone. `FmodManager` and the generated constants are used from every file that plays a sound.
 An `import.hx` at the root of your source path imports them once for every module under it.
 This is a Haxe compiler feature, so it works the same on every engine and target.
-Wrap the imports in `#if !macro`, because the FMOD classes use build macros, and an import inside the macro context breaks compilation.
-The three example games carry this file.
+Wrap the imports in `#if !macro`.
+The FMOD classes use build macros, and an import inside the macro context breaks compilation.
+The three example games carry this file for `FmodManager`.

 ```haxe
 #if !macro